vimarsh244/mywebsite-hugo/content/posts/are-humans-turing-complete.md

 All life forms (including viruses) have a tape type record referred to as DNA or RNA.
 Let's imagine a setup where a small cycle of molecules is interacting with a larger cycle of molecules.
 That is two Turing machines with their respective tape heads interacting and functioning together.
 The rules are the chemical processes and reactions that would occur and create different types of motion, reactions.

 Below is an image of a ribosome.
-It is the primary unit to keep the body functions..
+It is the primary unit of cell which keeps it functioning.
 A small slice of DNA (called mRNA) goes through it where it is duplicated or used to create different structures and processes for the perfect functioning of the system as a whole.

 ![Ribosome mRNA translation. (commons.wikimedia.org)](https://miro.medium.com/max/700/1*LhaO8V-zOU3zNLL88uXVtg.png "Ribosome functioning")